Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: On the structure of the inclusion

 Note that this cloning system on $(\prod^n(G))_{n \in \mathbb{N}}$, or even restricted to $(\Psi^n(G))_{n \in \mathbb{N}}$, is very far from being uniform (see Definition~\ref{uniform}).
 Indeed, for $n \in \mathbb{N}$ and $1 < k \le n$, while

-Since $\phi$ is fixed-point free, it is clear that these tuples are generally not equal, meaning, intuitively, cloning at different spots can give different group elements.
+If they were equal, then, in particular, $\phi(g_k) = g_k$.
+However, since $\phi$ is fixed-point free, it is clear that these tuples are generally not equal.
 Recall that the uniformity property was crucial in proving that $L(\mathscr{T}_d(G_*))$ can be a type $\II_1$ McDuff factor (see Citation~\ref{mcduff}).
 Hence, neither $L(\mathscr{T}(\prod^*(G))$ nor $L(\mathscr{T}(\Psi^*(G))$ is obviously a type $\II_1$ McDuff factor, or at least it is not an immediate consequence of Citation~\ref{mcduff}.
-We wonder, do either yield a type $\II_1$ factor which is either McDuff or has property $\Gamma$?
+We wonder, do either yield a type $\II_1$ factor which is either McDuff or has property Gamma?

-Since the uniform property precludes mixing (see Observation~\ref{obs:mixing}), and neither cloning system has the uniform property, one might wonder whether mixing is possible for these examples.
+Since the uniform property precludes mixing (see Observation~\ref{obs:mixing}), but neither cloning system has the uniform property, one might wonder whether $L(F)$ is a mixing subfactor in these examples.
 It turns out, however, that we do not have mixing.
 Figure~\ref{fig:mixing} gives two commuting elements, one which belongs to $\mathscr{T}(\prod^*(G))$ and does not belong to $F$ whenever $g \in G$ is non-trivial, while the other element is a non-trivial element belonging to $F$.
 The fact that these elements commute implies that the inclusion $L(F) \subseteq L(\mathscr{T}(\prod^*(G)))$ is not mixing.
 We note that this choice of element actually belongs to $\mathscr{T}(\Psi^*(G))$ and hence shows that the inclusion $L(F) \subseteq L(\mathscr{T}(\Psi^*(G)))$ is not mixing either.
-Since the $d$-ary cloning system on $(\Psi^n(G))_{n \in \mathbb{N}}$ is diverse, Theorem~\ref{thrm:WAHP} tells us that the inclusion $L(F) \subseteq L(\mathscr{T}(\Psi^*(G))$ is weakly mixing though.
+Since the cloning system on $(\Psi^n(G))_{n \in \mathbb{N}}$ is diverse, Theorem~\ref{thrm:WAHP} tells us that the inclusion $L(F) \subseteq L(\mathscr{T}(\Psi^*(G))$ is weakly mixing though.

-In conclusion, using the direct product examples with monomorphisms, it is quite easy to produce examples of non-diverse $d$-ary cloning systems where the inclusion is still irreducible and satisfies the weak asymptotic homomorphism property. \end{example}
+In conclusion, using the direct product examples with monomorphisms, it is quite easy to produce examples of non-diverse $d$-ary cloning systems where the inclusion is still irreducible and satisfies the WAHP. \end{example}